irlng/TheRakeRemastered/README.md

 # TheRakeRemastered
-Basiclly a script for a game on roblox.
+This is basiclly an exploit script for supossedly kids game